rapi3/mqtt-email/README.md

 Don't forget to: postalias /etc/aliases and afterwards reload Postfix with postfix reload<br>

+<b>Advice</b><br>
+<i>Use one mailbox/postfix user for all cctv camera that send email alerts because any message sent to that mailbox will be processed by this script and will not be stored/saved on Postfix.
+Add another user in camera SMTP setting to send cc mesages for trouble events and set filters to discard motion alarm mesages processed by script.</i>

 ----
 ## Home Assistant - optional
 you need to create binary sensor motion for every camera<br>